How markets have stood their ground in the past

 How markets have recovered from previous crises

 Source: Refinitiv.
 MSCI UK £ used for Equity, Bloomberg gilt index used for Bonds.
 Returns include total returns and assume dividends reinvested, Data to 30 June 2021.
-Past performance should not be taken as a guide to future performance.
-The value of investments, and the income from them, can go down as well as up, and you may not recover the amount of your original investment.

 As you can see from this chart, through every major crisis over the last 30 years both the stock and bond markets have recovered and risen.
-The lines drop every once and a while, sometimes dramatically, but over time, they go up.
+The lines drop every once in a while, sometimes dramatically, but over time, they go up.

 The invasion of Ukraine continues to shock us all from a human perspective.
 It remains an unknown quantity, and we just don’t know how or when it will be resolved.
 But at least when it comes to our investments, looking to the past could help us stay focused on the future.